Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We'll use D3's built-in data loading methods and tie their promises into React's component lifecycle.
 You could talk to a REST API in the same way.
 Neither D3 nor React care what the datasource is.

-First, you need the data files.
-I scraped the tech salary info from [h1bdata.info](http://h1bdata.info/), the median household incomes from the US census datasets, and US map data from Mike Bostock's github repositories.
-I used some elbow grease and python scripts to tie the datasets together.
+First, you need some data.

+Our dataset comes from a few sources.
+Tech salaries are from [h1bdata.info](http://h1bdata.info), median household incomes come from the US census data, and I got US geo map info from Mike Bostock's github repositories.
+Some elbow grease and python scripts tied them all together.

 You can read about the scraping on my blog [here](https://swizec.com/blog/place-names-county-names-geonames/swizec/7083), [here](https://swizec.com/blog/facts-us-household-income/swizec/7075), and [here](https://swizec.com/blog/livecoding-24-choropleth-react-js/swizec/7078).
 But it's not the subject of this book.

 ## Step 0: Get the data

-You should download the 6 datafiles from [my step-by-step repository on Github](https://github.com/Swizec/react-d3js-step-by-step/commit/8819d9c38b4aef0a0c569e493f088ff9c3bfdf33).
-Put them in the `public/data` directory in your project.
+Download the 6 data files from [my step-by-step repository on Github](https://github.com/Swizec/react-d3js-step-by-step/commit/8819d9c38b4aef0a0c569e493f088ff9c3bfdf33).
+Put them in your `public/data` directory.

 The quickest way to download each file is to click `View`, then right-click `Raw` and `Save Link As`.